Timsctt/ThreeD-Cloud/README.md

 yarn
 ```

-To get a rendering in storybook run
+To render in storybook run

 ```shell
 yarn dev